firminoneto11/aiologbuch/README.md

 )

-await error_logger.info("This won't be logged") await error_logger.error("This will be logged to the file")
+await error_logger.info("This won't be logged") await error_logger.error("This will be logged only to the file")
 ```

-It's quite useful if you want to log errors to a file, but you still want to log
+It's quite useful when you want to log only errors to a file.

-everything else to the `stderr`.
+But keep in mind that if you wanna log the other levels, you have to create another
+logger instance, with a different name.

 ## License